DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - **Key Deletion**: Removing any information that can be used to reconstruct the key e.g device wipe in MDM such as Airwatch & MS Intune
             - **Key escrow**: process or entity that can recover lost or corrupted cryptographic keys
                 - **multiparty key recovery**: when two or more entities are required to reconstruct or recover a key
                 - **m of n control**: 🥇 you designate a group of (n) people as recovery agents, but only need subset (m) of them for key recovery.
 M of N Control requires that a minimum number of agents (M) out of the total number of agents (N) work together to perform high-­security tasks.
 M of N Control is an example of a split knowledge technique, but not all split knowledge techniques are used for key escrow.
+In an m of n control system, at least m of n possible escrow agents must collaborate to retrieve an encryption key from the escrow database.
                 - **split custody**: enables two or more people to share access to a key (e.g. for example, two people each hold half the password to the key)
             - Key rotation: rotate keys (retire old keys, implement new) to reduce the risks of a compromised key having access
             - Key states: